dotnet/docs/docs/core/tools/dotnet-package-search.md

         }
     ```

-- Search NuGet.org for packages using the search term "Newtonsoft.Json", show only two results and skip the first packages in the search result
+- Search NuGet.org for packages using the search term "Newtonsoft.Json," show only two results, and skip the first packages in the search result:

     ```dotnetcli
     dotnet package search Newtonsoft.Json --source https://api.nuget.org/v3/index.json --skip 1 --take 2